 As a registered nurse, your position likely affords you crucial benefits, such as health insurance and the ability to save for retirement via a 401(K) plan.
 As argued by Caldwell, the benefits of saving early for retirement cannot be underestimated.
 If you leave the profession to study for your master’s full-time, you could lose these helpful benefits.
 When it comes to health insurance, this situation could be especially problematic if you are over the age of 26 and no longer legally able to claim on your parents’ insurance.
 Working as a registered nurse while studying removes this concern.

 Working while studying can help offset some of the costs associated with returning to school, and you may be able to save a little bit, too.
 While your salary may not be enough to cover the cost of tuition outright, having a steady income will help with the cost of living and other expenses you may incur.

 Consider Bradley University

-Whether working while enrolled or focusing full-time on your studies is the right choice for you, Bradley University’s MSN program can help you achieve your career goals.
+Whether working while enrolled or focusing full-time on your studies is the right choice for you, Bradley University’s MSN-FNP program can help you achieve your career goals.